Life Lines

 Dislocation of Joints

-A dislocation of the joint occurs when there is a abnormal separation in the joint between two bones.
-The dislocation often occurs in a child or infant in a sudden impact of the joint or a fall.
+A dislocation of the joint occurs when there is an abnormal separation in the joint between two bones.
+The dislocation often occurs in a child or infant due to a sudden impact on the joint or a fall.

-Further complications and damage to nerves, ligaments,tendons and muscles.
-One common form of dislocation is a child is the shoulder joints due to swing the child/infant by the arms causing jerking of the joint.
+Further complications and damage to nerves, ligaments, tendons, and muscles.
+One common form of dislocation is when the shoulder joints are dislocated due to towing the child/infant by the arms, causing jerking of the joint.

 Recognition of Dislocations